simhanature/SHXMLParser/README.md

 self.dataItems = [SHXMLParser convertDictionary:myDataArray toObjectArrayWithClassName:@"DataItem" classVariables:classVariables];
 ```

-Note that for above conversion class DataItem should contain public variables as mentioned in array class variables, else you will get runtime error.
+Note that for above conversion, class named 'DataItem' should contain public variables as mentioned in array class variables, else you will get runtime error.

-Thats it, no need to write lots of parsing code to get xml data from NSXMLParser
+Thats it, no need to write lots of parsing code to get xml data from NSXMLParser.